RemyCiterin/AdventOfFPGA/README.md

 explore("you")
 ```

-This approach works great as the number of inputs of the problem is quite small by I wanted
+This approach works great as the number of inputs of the problem is quite small but I wanted
-to find a better solution to minimize the number of cycles I needed. in particular with this
+to find a better solution to minimize the number of cycles I needed.
+In particular with this
-approach the complexity is superior to the sum of the length of all the paths from "you" to "out",
+approach, the complexity is superior to the sum of the length of all the paths from "you" to "out",
-this can be problematic in presence of a lot a diamond patterns:
+this can be problematic in the presence of a lot of diamond patterns:

 ```
       aaa      ddd